peytoncordero/DRI25/command-line.md

 programming_language: 'computer'

 learning objectives:
-    - description: 'At the end of this workshop, you will understand the command line in relation to the history of computers and the development of other ways for human-computer interaction.
+    - description: 'At the end of this workshop, you will understand the command line in relation to the history of computers and the development of other ways for human-computer interaction.'
 Additionally, you will be able to use the command line for
     - Navigating the file structure in a computer.
     - Creating new files and directories.
     - Moving content and files to new locations within the file structure.